France’s Magical Dordogne

 - Le Moulin de l’Abbaye, located at 1 avenue Pierre de Bourdeilles 24310,

 is a gorgeous 1-star Michelin restaurant located right on the river in Brantôme (reservations required – 05 53 05 80 22)

 - La Guinguette, located at 25 bis rue Victor Hugo 24310 in Brantôme

-is a gorgeous restaurant in a beautiful setting on the river and opens at noon each day.
+is a wonderful restaurant in a beautiful setting on the river and opens at noon every day.

 2:00 pm – TRANSFER back to the castle for a free afternoon to relax, swim or sit by the pool, play in the large game room, take a nearby hike or simply enjoy the castle grounds.